 North Campus

-North Campus offers plenty of options for walking.
-Make sure you have a UM parking pass, are parking in off hours, or feed the meter as needed.
-Walk through The Grove, around the buildings and head to The Wave Field.
+UM’s North Campus offers plenty of options for walking.
+Make sure you have a UM parking pass, are parking in off hours, or feed a meter as needed.
+Check out The Wave Field where the kids can have fun running up and down the hills.
+Stop by the Lurie Bell Tower which has no right angles.
+With the swings in The Grove, it isn’t quite a playground free zone.

 Washtenaw County Parks